ruurd/autopostgresqlbackup/README.md

 # autopostgresqlbackup
 Autopostgresqlbackup - backups of PostgreSQL databases

-A postgresql port of the automysqlbackup script.
-Original project: https://sourceforge.net/projects/autopgsqlbackup/
+A fork of the autopostgresqlbackup project by k0lter made suitable for macos.
+Should run as is.